 Almost everyone will face some challenges with equalisation, technique, anxiety, water-fear, or relaxation.

 I like to give my students the time to really experience freediving as a deep, soulful, healing and meaningful experience.

-I also like to do my own training and make sure everyone has enoughh rest and a chance to enjoy Dahab and the surrounding area.
+I also like to do my own training (I compete in depth competitions) and make sure everyone has enough rest, and a chance to enjoy Dahab and the surrounding area.

-If you are more inclined towards a quick and basic freediving course there are many options availabe in Dahab.
+If you are more inclined towards a quick and basic freediving course there are many options available in Dahab.
 My courses are intended for those who desire a more flexible and slower-paced experience.

 Is equipment included?